Opinion: Josh Callaghan

 |Return||Low||Varies by issuer||Varies by residential, commercial and location||Varies by macro/micro economic factors, company fundamentals and more|

 In Part 3 of this series I’ll take a look at the third and final piece of the puzzle which is the market.
-To ensure you don’t miss it subscribe to our emails below or follow us on Twitter or Facebook.
+You can also read Part 1 of this series, which is all about identifying your investment needs.

-Be sure to sign up to our newsletter below to get the next instalment on the investment market and other investment news and insights.
+Be sure to sign up to our newsletter below to get other investment news and insights.

 About Josh Callaghan

 Josh Callaghan was formerly the General Manager of Wealth at Canstar, having accumulated more than 15 years’ experience in banking and finance, with in-depth product knowledge across retail banking, stockbroking, life insurance, health insurance and superannuation.
 Josh’s experience combined with his passion for new technology and active role in the fintech community has positioned him as a credible thought-leader on the future of finance.
 Josh is striving towards a goal of creating a world where building and managing wealth is easy for all consumers.